-Doctors often recommend that you restrict your movements after surgery, so the surgical site can heal.
-(Movement, among other things, can increase your chances of disturbing your stitches.)
-Even if it’s for the best, just lying around on the bed or the couch is really bad for your circulation since movement makes your heart pump more and stimulates blood flow by working your muscles.
+Your movement may be limited after surgery, so the surgical site can heal.
+However, just lying around on the bed or the couch is really bad for your circulation since movement makes your heart pump more and stimulates venous blood flow by working your muscles.
 Graduated compression stockings encourage your blood to keep flowing by applying gentle pressure that tapers up your legs.
-This pressure encourages circulation even when you can’t move, making compression stockings a great solution for post-surgery patients on bed rest.
+This pressure encourages venous circulation even when you can’t move, making compression stockings a great solution for post-surgery patients on bed rest.

 2. Reduces Swelling

 Deep vein thrombosis (DVT) is a serious condition that occurs when a blood clot forms deep in the veins.
 Such blood clots usually form in the legs, but they can manifest in other deep veins of the body as well.
 If the blood clot breaks off and travels, it can cause severe problems in the lungs in the form of a pulmonary embolism.
 Signs of DVT include pain in your leg, red or discolored skin and a feeling of warmth.
-Surgery increases your chances of developing DVT, and having to remain sedentary also contributes to your risk—but wearing compression socks can help decrease the risk of developing DVT.
+Surgery increases your chances of developing DVT, and having to remain sedentary also contributes to your risk -- only walking early on and elevation truly increase venous blood flow but wearing compression socks after surgery can help decrease the risk of developing DVT.

 All of these factors combine to make your recovery safer overall.
 Graduated compression stockings improve circulation and reduce swelling, which helps prevent DVT and spider/varicose veins as well as speed up healing times.
 Compression stockings are also noninvasive and relatively inexpensive in the scheme of medical treatments, making them a great complement to other treatments.

 Recovery from surgery is a long journey, but wearing compression socks can help ease the way.
-Keep these six benefits in mind as you shop for compression stockings to wear after surgery.
+Keep these four benefits in mind as you shop for compression stockings to wear after surgery.